Project 22350 Admiral Sergei Gorshkov

 Founding the Admiral Gorshkov frigate was a crucial event for the Russian Navy and Russia as a whole, according to Andrei Kokoshin, a State Duma legislator and an ex-Secretary of the Russian Security Council.
 "The importance of the event extends outside the Navy, since it is equally crucial for the Armed Forces and Russia as a whole, as well as Russia's military power and national security," Kokoshin said.
 He emphasized that the ship would be the first large surface ship to be built in Russia after the breakup of the USSR.
 "Until now we only completed large surface ships, founded during Soviet times.
 Russia also built destroyers and frigates for China and India, but it is the first such ship for the Russian Navy," Kokoshin said.

-The Severnaya Verf shipyard in St Petersburg said it will begin construction of a new frigate for the Russian Navy on 26 November 2009.
+On 24 June 2009 Russian Navy Commander Adm.
+Vladimir Vysotsky said the construction of a second Admiral Gorshkov class frigate will begin this year in St. Petersburg.
+"We will start construction of the second frigate at this shipyard in addition to existing orders under the state arms procurement program," Vysotsky said at the opening of the International Naval Show in St. Petersburg.
+The Severnaya Verf shipyard in St Petersburg said it would begin construction of a new frigate for the Russian Navy on 26 November 2009.
 The Admiral Kasatonov is a second Admiral Gorshkov class frigate designed to carry out long-range strike, anti-submarine and escort missions in distant maritime zones.

 |Join the GlobalSecurity.org mailing list|